mehrdadrafiee/twixer/README.md

 # twixer

-twixer is a web app that will use Twitter API and will allow users to see what they realy want to see.
+twixer is a web app that will use Twitter API and will allow users to see what they really want to see.